SH801/card-client-extended/README.md

 The tool offers a three commands:

-- `cardclient export` which can be used to export data from the Card API to a csv.
+- `cardclientplus export` which can be used to export data from the Card API to a csv.
-- `cardclient export-issued-cards` which will generate a csv containing all currently issued cards.
+- `cardclientplus export-issued-cards` which will generate a csv containing all currently issued cards.
   - `--incremental-update` can be used to incrementally update an existing export with any changes since the previous run.
-- `cardclient card-detail <card_uuid>` which returns a JSON information about the given card by card uuid (i.e. the `id` field of a card as returned in an export).
+- `cardclientplus card-detail <card_uuid>` which returns a JSON information about the given card by card uuid (i.e. the `id` field of a card as returned in an export).
 Additionally, `--identifier-scheme` can be provided in order to allow cards to be queried by any identifier referenced by a card.
-E.g. `cardclient card-detail wgd23 --identifier-scheme crsid` would return cards for the CRSid wgd23.
+E.g. `cardclientplus card-detail wgd23 --identifier-scheme crsid` would return cards for the CRSid wgd23.
 Supported identifier schemes are listed below under `Individual Identifiers`.